 Pronunciation of 'Lophophora'

-The word 'Lophophora' refers to a genus of spineless cacti, commonly known as peyote, native to Mexico and southwestern Texas.
+The word 'Lophophora' refers to a genus of spineless cacti, commonly known as peyote, native to Mexico and the southwestern United States.
 It is pronounced as 'lo-fo-FO-ra' in English.

 The word 'Lophophora' originates from Greek, where 'lophos' means 'crest' and 'phoros' means 'bearing,' referring to the tufted appearance of the cactus.